GabrielDiniz05/GabrielDiniz05/README.md

 ## About me:

 - 🔭 I'm always in search of knowledge, trying to improve myself professionally and personally.
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning C#
 - ⚡ Fun fact: I love to play guitar

 <br />